 Dialectical Behavior Therapy (DBT) is a form of behavioral therapy that teaches specific skills to help patients manage emotions, communicate with others, handle stressful experiences and be more mindful of their thoughts, feelings and environment.

 Though it was originally designed to treat Borderline Personality Disorder (BPD) and self-harming behaviors, DBT is an evidence-based treatment for a variety of issues including depression, anxiety, substance abuse, eating disorders and family conflict.
 While Cognitive Behavioral Therapy (CBT) focuses on the relationship between how you feel, think and act, DBT is about learning tools to be more effective in the world around you.

 About the DBT Program

 We offer both individual and group DBT skills training.
 Due to the nature of DBT therapy, you must be in individual therapy in order to join the group.
 Our DBT skills groups are being offered virtually at this time.
 Current patients are also able to join DBT group if they are working with an individual therapist in the office.
 However, depending on the case, patients may be able to join our DBT group while working with an outside therapist or Psychiatrist.
 We do have a Psychiatrist on staff for cases that need on-site medication management.
-Before starting individual or group DBT training, you must first complete an initial consultation with Natalie Wallace, LCSW, Director of DBT Services.
+Before starting individual and/or group DBT training, you must first complete an initial consultation with Natalie Wallace, LCSW, Director of DBT Services.
 Juliana Graham, LMSW, will be hosting the weekly DBT skills group.